UMass Extension's Green School

 Choose an option below to register online or by mail.
 Online registrations include an additional processing fee.

-This 2016 session of Green School has reached capacity and registration is now closed.
 To receive information on the next session of Green School (2018), please join our mailing list.

 Computer Access: In an effort to reduce paper, Green School will have a larger electronic component than in the past, so regular, reliable access to a computer is a must!
 Delivery of outlines, supplemental materials, and quizzes will all be online.